kiwix/kiwix-js-pwa/README.md

 ## How do I get all of Wikipedia offline?

-If you want it with images, then plese be aware that it's a big download: the English version is around 90 Gigabytes!
+If you want it with images, then please be aware that it's a big download: the English version is around 90 Gigabytes!
 We recommend you try it out first with one of the themed, much smaller, archives, like Astronomy, Chemistry, Maths, Physics, etc. In-app, you'll find a handy dropdown that allows you to choose your language and your theme, and then download it.
 The archive will download in your browser.